brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo.md

 {{</* imgh-nobg src="my-pet-cat_3264x2448.jpg" alt="Photo of a cat named Shakespeare sitting on a window sill" */>}}
 ```

-In this case, this produces (and, yes, this truly is a photo of our pet cat, Shakespeare):
+In this case, it produces:

 {{< imgh src="my-pet-cat_3264x2448.jpg" alt="Photo of a cat named Shakespeare sitting on a window sill" >}}